On Automating Video Game Regression Testing by Planning and Learning: Conclusion

 \subsection{Future Work}

 We plan to evaluate and refine the workflow on larger and more complex games.
-We also want to address and resolve the challenges related to further automating the synthesis of PDDL domains mentioned in the previous section.
+We are currently experimenting by applying it on a real-time strategy game.
+We also want to run proper user studies to quantify the usefulness of the proposed workflow compared to just creating the domains manually.
+Furthermore, we want to address and resolve the challenges related to further automating the synthesis of PDDL domains mentioned in the previous section.